pact-foundation/docs.pact.io/website/blog/2022-08-25-pact-open-source-update-august-2022.md

 ## Community corner – member shout outs

-Big props to the many who have helped make Pact-JS such as success, but we wanted to take a moment to give a shout out for a few whose contributions have really propelled adoption and the beta, into GA.
+Big props to the many who have helped make Pact-JS such a success, but we wanted to take a moment to give a shout out for a few whose contributions have really propelled adoption and the beta, into GA.
 We of course, can't forget [Matt Fellows](https://github.com/mefellows) who is a machine that never sleeps, each contribution, helps Matt get 5 more minutes with the kids.
 Save a Matt, make a contribution.

 ### Ron Holshausen